 Krista Kim-Bap by Angela Ahn

-Best friends, Krista and Jason are preparing their Heritage Month projects and Krista is unsure about being the Korean representative but Jason encourages her.
+Best friends, Krista and Jason are preparing their Heritage Month projects and Krista is unsure about presenting about Korea but Jason helps her.

 Running Through Sprinklers by Michelle Kim

-Sara, who is Korean, and Nadine who is part Japanese are best friends growing apart.
+Sara, who is Korean, and Nadine who is part Japanese, are two best friends growing apart.
 Nadine skips a grade and heads to high school while Sara stays behind.
-Sara starts her journey of self-discovery during this upheaval in her friendship.
+Sara starts her journey of self-discovery during this challenging time.

 Blood and Iron (I am Canada) by Paul Yee